Partisan sorting: Applications and forms

 Partisan sorting is used as a potential explainer for how in recent decades the Democratic Party has become more liberal while the Republican Party has become more conservative.
-One school of thought led by Morris Fiorina concludes most of the change from ideological partisan sorting, with polarization having little effect or being solely limited to the political elites.
+One school of thought led by Morris Fiorina concludes most of the change comes from ideological partisan sorting, with polarization having little effect or being solely limited to political elites.
 Conversely, another school of thought led by Alan Abramowitz challenges this and says sorting itself is a reflection of political polarization and that both the elites and the public have become increasingly polarized.

 A form of partisan sorting is geographic sorting, which alleges that people decide to move into communities that match their party.
 Research by political scientists in 2012 found that people prefer to relocate to areas with copartisans, though it was unsure if it was a central or secondary factor.
 Research conducted in 2016 concluded that political compatibility is not a significant factor in deciding where to live.